degreepath/auditor/tests/snapshots/2018-19/major/german.md

 - “Electives”

 ## Level 250
-For this requirement, you must take at least two courses from among GERM 251, GERM 252, and GERM 253.
+For this requirement, you must take at least two courses from among GERM 251, GERM 252, and GERM 253, subject to the following restrictions:

+- At most 1 course may be taken not at St. Olaf College

 ## Level 270
-For this requirement, you must take at least two courses from among GERM 271, GERM 272, GERM 273, and GERM 276.
+For this requirement, you must take at least two courses from among GERM 271, GERM 272, GERM 273, and GERM 276, subject to the following restrictions:

+- At most 1 course may be taken not at St. Olaf College

 ## Level III